 Along with these colloquial names, raccoons are also called by their habitat and behaviors.
 There are at least six known species of raccoons and various subspecies.
 They are exceptionally adaptable mammals which could dwell in a variety of different climates all around the world; such as Central, South and North America, Canada, Asia, Europe, and even the Caribbean.
 This leaves room for a good deal of interesting names.
 The differences among each species include size, weight, fur color, diet, behavior, and other recognizable and physiological characteristics.

 Raccoons are nocturnal creatures, meaning they’re active at night and rest during the daytime.
 During the nighttime, raccoons normally hunt and forage for food.
 Although primarily nocturnal, they’re known to venture out in the day from time to time for particular food sources.
-In America, these food sources are commonly turning out to be residential and urban garbage cans, Rat Poop, and dumpsters.
+In America, these food sources are commonly turning out to be residential and urban garbage cans, Vero Beach Wildlife Removal, and dumpsters.

 Raccoons travel and behave in colonies; usually consisting of their own kin.
 The start of the year has turned out to be their breeding time; with a gestation period of approximately sixty five days or so.
 The males don’t partake in raising the raccoon pups, so females separate following reproduction.
 Raising baby raccoons is not a terribly risky time for female raccoons; mostly because raccoons have hardly any predators.
 This does not mean that they cannot be subjected to danger.

 In certain parts of the world, animals like coyotes, cougars, mountain lions, and bobcats, and more, will feed on wild raccoons.
 As natural instinct permits, raccoons are known to hide, bite, hiss, growl, and scream at anything threatening it.
 This defensive behavior is usually seen in urban areas near people and domesticated pets.